 So with that in mind—like the other networks we've covered—keep your Instagram captions short-and-sweet.

 And while this is shorter than a Tweet, it forces you to make your Instagram captions short and concise.
+Your caption is important, but your focus should always be on the visuals with Instagram.

 LinkedIn is a unique social network.